vnigam1985/AzureCloudPlatform/proxyMonitoring-ps/Readme.md

    - **Replace placeholders**:
      - `<Your-DCE-Logs-Ingestion-URI>`: From the DCE properties (e.g., `https://<dce-name>.<region>.ingest.monitor.azure.com`).
      - `<Your-DCR-Immutable-ID>`: From the DCR’s **JSON View** or PowerShell script output.
+     - `<Your-User-Assigned-Managed-Identity-Client-ID>`: The Client ID of the `ProxyMonitorIdentity` (e.g., `12345678-1234-1234-1234-1234567890ab`).
+     - `<your-proxy-url>`: The URL of the proxy to test (e.g., `http://<proxy-host>:<port>`).

 3. **Test Locally** (optional, limited by managed identity):
    - Run the function locally to test HTTP requests and JSON payload:
      ```bash
      func start
      ```
    - Note: Managed identity testing requires Azure; mock the token response or skip Log Analytics calls for local testing.
+You can test the proxy configuration locally by setting `$proxyUrl` to your proxy URL.

-### Step 3: Deploy to Azure App Service Environment
+### Step 4: Deploy to Azure App Service Environment
 1. **Create a Function App in ASE**:
    - In the Azure portal, go to **Create a resource** > **Function App**.
    - Select your subscription and resource group.